Sensitivity of octant of $\theta_{23}$, CP violation and mass hierarchy in NO$\nu$A with multinucleon and detector

 \subsection{Octant Sensitivity}

 The octant sensitivity of an experiment is determined by comparing the sensitivity of the experiment to measure the correct octant in the true spectrum with the incorrect octant in the test spectrum.
-In Fig. \ref{chapter64} we show $\Delta\chi^{2}$ as a function of true $\sin^{2}\theta_{23}$ without considering the detector effect for QE(+RPA)+2p2h and QE interaction processes, where for each true value of $\sin^{2}\theta_{23}$, we consider test values of $\sin^{2}\theta_{23}$ in the opposite octant including $\sin^{2}\theta_{23}$(test)=0.5 in the fit.
-To calculate the octant sensitivity we simulate the data for a representative value of true $\theta_{23}$ belonging to LO (HO) and test it by varying $\theta_{23}$ in the opposite octant i.e., HO (LO) along with marginalization over $|\Delta m^{2}_{31}|$, hierarchy and $\delta_{CP}$.
+In Fig. \ref{chapter2} we show $\Delta\chi^{2}$ as a function of true $\sin^{2}\theta_{23}$ without considering the detector effect for QE(+RPA)+2p2h (top panel) and QE (bottom panel) interaction processes, where for each true value of $\sin^{2}\theta_{23}$, we consider test values of $\sin^{2}\theta_{23}$ in the opposite octant including $\sin^{2}\theta_{23}$(test)=0.5 in the fit.
+To calculate the octant sensitivity we simulate the data for a representative value of true $\theta_{23}$ belonging to LO (HO) and test it by varying $\theta_{23}$ in the opposite octant i.e., HO (LO).
 The figure includes three curves: the blue line represents the sensitivity analysis for $\delta_{CP}= 0^{\circ}$, the black line corresponds to $\delta_{CP}= 90^{\circ}$ and the magenta line represents the analysis for $\delta_{CP}= -90^{\circ}$.
-From the results shown in this Fig. \ref{chapter64}, it is observed that:
+The solid line represents the ESF+TE and the dashed line ESF without the TE effect.
+From the results shown in this Fig. \ref{chapter2}, it is observed that: